 If you do this many, many times, what can you expect the median (note: not the average) number of dominoes placed when a chain reaction occurs (including the domino that causes the chain reaction)?

-Let's abstract to using a generic probability of accidentally tipping all of the dominoes over at $p\gt 0.$ Let $D_p$ be the random number representing the total number of dominoes (including the domino that you originally tip over) when the probability of accidentally tipping the dominoes over for any individual domino is $p \gt 0$, then we have $$\mathbb{P} \left[ D_p = d \right] = p (1-p)^{d-1},$$ since in order for you to tip over the $d$th domino you must first not have knocked over the first $(d-1)$ dominoes, each with a probability of $(1-p),$ and then knock over the $d$th domino, with probability $p.$
+Let's abstract to using a generic probability of accidentally tipping all of the dominoes over at p>0.
+Let Dp be the random number representing the total number of dominoes (including the domino that you originally tip over) when the probability of accidentally tipping the dominoes over for any individual domino is p>0, then we have P[Dp=d]=p(1−p)d−1,

 No comments: